jywang77/my-med-manager/README.md

 - Fix protected routes problem
 - If user is logged in, do not allow them to visit home page and create account page
 - secure connection?

+- dashboard: refreshing code keeps adding on more drugs to list, keep checkbox checked, refill reminders